 Therefore, a change in paradigm is required to gain insights into cell network processing and the mechanisms of life.

 At 3Brain we have devised the CorePlate™ technology to transform the standard plastic dishes used by researchers for many years to study cell networks into an intelligent device.
-Each well now integrates a semiconductor processing core, namely a BioSPU (BioSignalProcessing Unit), that pairs with the cell processing network.
-The BioSPU core pre-processes cell data in-situ, efficiently, with neither speed nor band limits and with the best quality output.
+Each well now integrates a semiconductor processing core, namely a BioSPU (BioSignal Processing Unit), which pairs with the cell processing network.
+The BioSPU core efficiently pre-processes cell datain-situ, free of speed or bandwidth constraints and with the best-quality output.

-Since the early 2000s, we at 3Brain have worked to push the boundaries of CMOS technology applied to cell networks and become a leader in the field of high-resolution electrophysiological platforms.
+Since the early 2000s, we at 3Brain have worked to push the boundaries of CMOS technology applied to cell networks and have become a leader in the field of high-resolution electrophysiological platforms.